-A top Washington, D.C. lawmaker is unhappy with Capitol Hill after Congressional leaders last week decided against removing ban on recreational cannabis sales in the nation’s capital.
+A top Washington, D.C. lawmaker is unhappy with Capitol Hill after Congressional leaders last week decided against removing a ban on recreational cannabis sales in the nation’s capital.

 Phil Mendelson, the chair of the D.C.
 City Council, said quite simply that “Congress needs to step out of this.”